 For the purpose of this document the terms and definitions given in ETSI GS NFV-IFA 002 [4], ETSI GS NFV-IFA 004 [10] and the following apply:

-Hardware Accelerator specialized HW implementation that can perform some compute, offloaded from General-Purpose Processor
+Hardware (HW) Accelerator is a specialized HW implementation that can offload processing from application(s) running on General-Purpose Processor

+NOTE 1: Examples of Hardware Accelerators include ASIC, FPGA, DSP and GPU.

+NOTE 2: Throughout this document, the term “Accelerator” and “Hardware (HW) accelerator” are used interchangeably.

+Acceleration Abstraction Layer (AAL) specifies a common and consistent interface between an application and underlying different types of HW accelerators within an O-Cloud instance.

-NOTE: Examples of Hardware Accelerators include ASIC, FPGA, DSP and GPU.
-Acceleration Abstraction Layer Interface (AALI) is a programming API and information models between an application and a Hardware Accelerator within an O-Cloud instance.
+Acceleration Abstraction Layer Interface (AALI) consists of a programming API and associated information models between an application and an AALI implementation within an O-Cloud instance.

-AAL Implementation is a realization of an AAL interface including but not limited to the software libraries, drivers, and Hardware Accelerator
+AALI Implementation is a realization of an AAL interface including but not limited to the software libraries, drivers, and Hardware Accelerator

+NOTE: AAL specification does not preclude AALI implementation of an AAL profile to be fully or partially SW based implementation.
+This version of the specification, however, is tailored towards HW based or hybrid (HW+SW) AALI implementation.

-Accelerated Function is a representation of a workload building block that a Hardware Accelerator processes on behalf of an application within an O-RAN Cloudified Network Function
+Accelerated Function (AF) is a representation of a workload building block that an AALI implementation processes on behalf of an application within an O-RAN Cloudified Network Function

-AAL Profile specifies a set of Accelerated Functions that a Hardware Accelerator processes on behalf of an application within an O-RAN Cloudified Network Function.
-The AAL Profile APIs are a subset of the AALI that supports a specific set of Accelerated Functions defined by the AAL Profile.
+AAL Profile specifies a set of Accelerated Functions that an AALI implementation processes on behalf of an application within an O-RAN Cloudified Network Function.

+AAL Profile APIs are a subset of the AALI that supports a specific set of Accelerated Functions defined by an AAL Profile.

 An Operation is the action applied to input data which is processed in an AAL-LPU producing output data based on the AAL profile supported by the AAL-LPU.

-AAL Logical Processing Unit (AAL-LPU) is a logical representation of resources within an instance of a HW Accelerator (example: there can be multiple processing units or subsystems on a hardware accelerator, or resource partitioning (hard – dedicated resources, soft – soft resources) and these can be logically represented as a AAL Logical Processing Unit)
+AAL Logical Processing Unit (AAL-LPU) is a logical representation of resources within an instance of a HW Accelerator (example: there can be multiple processing units or subsystems on a hardware accelerator, or resource partitioning (hard – dedicated resources, soft – soft resources) and these can be logically represented as an AAL Logical Processing Unit)

 An AAL-LPU maps to a single HW Accelerator